Meet The TLSN Board Members

 THE 50-YEAR ASCENT OF THE LOST MINE TRAIL

-Because of a hike up the Lost Mine trail in 2016, a new path has been built.
+A new path was built because of a hike up the Lost Mine trail in 2016.
 For the first time in the history of intercollegiate athletics, a private charitable and tax-exempt organization with the specific mission of offering temporary financial assistance to qualifying former Longhorn student-athletes, trainers, managers, and their immediate families is available.

 In 2006 I was stricken with a non-life-threatening disease that, for years, sapped me of my energy and appetite for life.
 By January 2015, there remained only one surgical option for recovery.
 If the surgery was unsuccessful, no other medical options were available to enhance my quality of life.